Public Runtime

 Verifier Version

 All current public corridors now report one stable verifier version rather than a different version string per fixture.
-The current release line also exposes a local HTTP/JSON Verify API alongside the CLI, so the public bundle now carries a pinned runtime contract instead of only filesystem-oriented scripts.
+The current release line exposes the CLI, a local HTTP/JSON Verify API, a local browser workbench, and a bundle-level release attestation, so the public bundle now carries a pinned runtime contract instead of only filesystem-oriented scripts.
+The bundled signer and witness surfaces now also fail closed against the published actor-identity registry before signature or replay verification succeeds, system-export claims now have to match a published connector-ingress profile instead of only a generic system-actor label, and the release line now publishes explicit trust-root profiles for synthetic fallback versus environment-supplied publication roots.

 What the bundle includes